RadicalCommEcol/cxr/README.md

 This package should be able to

-[X] Use real and simulated data
+[X] Use real and simulated data with any number of environmental covariates
-[X] Calculate pairwise competition parameters (alpha) and max reproductive rates (lambda) from observational data by treatment + Add stouffer neg bin model (only if easy)
+[X] Calculate pairwise competition parameters (alpha) and max reproductive rates (lambda) from observational data by treatment
+[X] Allow the optimization of subsets of parameters instead of the whole set (e.g. if there are field estimates for lambda)
+[X] Estimate competitive effects and responses per species
 [ ] Plot alpha and lambda  mediated by treatment.
 [ ] Compare models via AIC
 [ ] Calculate chessonian coexistence landscapes / values (plot + values)  pairwise